 But just beneath the confidence and optimism was a tooth-grinding fear of the future.
 Americans had lost their innocence.
 The cadaverous face of evil was waiting, just beyond, or possibly already within the walls.
 This was a new experience, claimed the pundits.

 Or was it?
 Hadn’t Americans feared Indian attacks for three centuries?
-Hadn’t they been terrorized for seventy years by red hordes from the east?
+Hadn’t they been terrorized for 75 years by the prospect of red hordes from the east?
 Hadn’t every president since Truman managed a war economy that perpetuated itself on fear of the Other?
 Hadn’t politicians played the “race card” for two centuries?
 Hadn’t gun sales continued to rise even as crime rates were plummeting?
 Weren’t Americans already armed to the teeth?

-Bush II and Obama (in this context, Bush III), have been much subtler than their predecessors in demonizing the new Other, using the word “terrorists” as a euphemism but rarely using it to modify “Muslims” or “Islam.”
-They haven’t had to be as crude as Reagan’s language about communists, because Reagan didn’t have Fox News, Rush Limbaugh, a legion of racist televangelists led by Pat Robertson or a unified Hollywood with its dozens of Islamophobic movies.
+Bush II and Obama (in this context, Bush III) were much subtler than their predecessors in demonizing the new Other, employing the word “terrorists” as a euphemism but rarely using it to modify “Muslims” or “Islam.”
+They didn’t need to be as crude as Reagan, because Reagan didn’t have Fox News, Rush Limbaugh, a legion of racist televangelists led by Pat Robertson or a unified Hollywood with its dozens of Islamophobic movies.
 Reagan didn’t have legions of Tea Party bigots whose hatred of immigrants pushed compliant politicians to introduce absurd anti-Sharia law legislation in 32 states.

 Just below our characteristic American sense of bright-eyed optimism and can-do pragmatism, our national shadow continues to gnaw at our souls, reminding us of our dissatisfaction.
 Below that is an infinite well of unresolved grief for the centuries of slavery and genocide.
 Above it is an epidemic of anxiety.
 Forty million Americans will be impaired at some point as a direct result of an anxiety-related condition.
 Our first line of defense (or denial) is substance abuse.
 Nearly 17 million people, or 7.2 percent of adults, suffer from alcohol-use disorders.